 Our studies combine in vivo electrophysiology, optogenetic and pharmacogenetic techniques, in vivo microdialysis, behavioral pharmacology, in vivo imaging (magnetic resonance spectroscopy, manganese-enhanced MRI), histochemical and molecular analyses in wild-type and mutant mice.
 Group members have a strong background in behavioral biology, psychology, pharmacology, psychiatry and electronics.
 Our main research topics are as follows:

 A mouse model of PTSD – diagnostic categories, biological basis and therapeutic interventions

 Using our mouse model, we identified brain structures and molecular mechanisms that underlie the formation and long-term maintenance of hyperarousal and exaggerated fear.
 Our studies are expected to lead to the development of novel therapeutic intervention strategies.
-In a translational aspect, we are closely collaborating with the Outpatient Clinic for Trauma at our Institute.
+In a translational aspect, we are closely collaborating with our Institute's Clinic.

 As fear goes by – how to overcome phobic fear and generalized anxiety